 As Ireland is politically divided into the Republic of Ireland and Northern Ireland, the currency used in both is different.
 Since the Republic of Ireland has been a part of the European Union since 1973, the currency used there is Euros.
 Since Northern Ireland is a part of the United Kingdom, Pound Sterling (GBP) is the currency used.
 It is important to know which currency is used in which area, because although these divided sections make up the whole of the country, any other currency different than the one they use is not accepted.

-Ireland is known to be typically more expensive than the United Kingdom in its cost of living.
+Ireland is known to be typically more expensive than the United Kingdom in terms of cost of living.

-Ireland is known for having quite moderate temperatures because of its geographical features.
+Ireland is known for having cool temperatures because of its geographical features.
 Because of its position in the Atlantic, it can be cooler in the summer season as well as having more rainy and overcast weather throughout the year.
-While the average temperature is around 50 degrees Fahrenheit, Ireland is known for having some of the most unpredictable weather all year round.
+While the average temperature is around 50 degrees Fahrenheit (10 degrees Celsius), Ireland is known for having some of the most unpredictable weather all year round.
+Take your umbrella and definitely invest in a locally made Aran knitted wool sweater while you’re there!

 The main airports into Ireland are Dublin Airport, Belfast International Airport, and Shannon Airport.
 In the Republic of Ireland, trains are operated by Irish Rail, while in Northern Ireland, trains are operated using Trainslink/NIR.
 If looking to explore all different parts of Ireland, then using a car rental is definitely recommended.
 The bus network is also much vaster than the train network, and is even cheaper.
 There are also ferries available to get across rivers and offshore islands.